David B. Capes

-David Bryan Capes (born December 16, 1955) is a Senior Research Fellow, Dean of Biblical & Theological Studies and Professor of Greek and New Testament at the Wheaton College (Illinois).
+David Bryan Capes (born December 16, 1955) is Director of the Lanier Theological Library in Houston Texas.
+He is also a teacher at Baylor University’s Truett Seminary and has previously been Professor of New Testament at Wheaton College (Illinois).

 He was the lead editor of The Voice.
+He also co-hosts a radio show.

 Life

 Education

 In 1978, Capes earned his BA at Mercer University in Atlanta.
 In 1982, he earned an M.Div. from Southwestern Baptist Theological Seminary.
 In 1990, he earned his PhD in New Testament at the Southwestern Baptist Theological Seminary under the tutelage of E. Earle Ellis.

 Teaching

 Capes taught at Wheaton College and at Houston Baptist University.

 Field of work

 Capes's field of work has been the Apostle Paul, Christology, and intertextuality.
+In 2020, he was appointed as New Testament editor at the Word Biblical Commentary series.